 Our common stock is quoted on the Nasdaq National Market.
-In order to continue to be included in the Nasdaq National Market, a company must meet Nasdag's maintenance criteria.
+In order to continue to be included in the Nasdaq National Market, a company must meet Nasdaq's maintenance criteria.
 The maintenance criteria most applicable to us requires a minimum bid price of \$1.00 per share, \$4,000,000 in net tangible assets and \$5,000,000 market value of the public float.
 The public float excludes shares held directly or indirectly by any of our officers, directors and holders of 10% or more of our outstanding common stock.
 As of March 31, 2001, we had approximately \$15.4 million of net tangible assets.
 As of May 24, 2001, the market value of our public float was approximately \$71.6 million, and the lowest bid price of our common stock since March 31, 2001 was \$1.47.
 We cannot assure you that we will continue to meet these listing criteria.
-The issuance by us of shares of common stock to Sativum, or the subsequent resale by Sativum of those shares, in either case at a discount to the market price, may cause the trading price of our common stock to fall to a level below the Nasdaq minimum bid price requirement.
-Failure to meet these maintenance criteria may result in the delisting of our common stock from the Nasdag National Market.
-If our common stock is delisted and in order to have our common stock relisted on the Nasdag National Market, we would be required to meet the criteria for initial listing, which are more stringent than the maintenance criteria.
-Accordingly, we cannot assure you that if we were delisted we would be able to have our common stock relisted on the Nasdaq National Market.
+The issuance by us of shares of common stock to Sativum, or the the market price, may cause the trading price of our common stock to fall to a level below the Nasdaq minimum bid price requirement.
+Failure to meet these maintenance criteria may result in the delisting of our common stock from the Nasdaq National Market.
+If our common stock is delisted and in order to have our common stock relisted on the Nasdaq National Market, we would be required to meet the criteria for initial listing, which are more stringent than the maintenance criteria.
+Accordingly, we cannot assure you that if we were delisted we would be able to have our common stock relisted on the Nasdaq National